temporalio/sdk-dotnet/Doc/Articles/Using_Temporal_SDK_for_DotNet.md

 In the meantime you can install the SDK using one of the following approaches:

 * Clone the SDK repo and build the SDK.
-Instructions for building the SDK on your local machine are found in the [Contribution Guide](ToDo).
+Instructions for building the SDK on your local machine are found in the [Contribution Guide](./Contribution_Guide.md).

 * Download a build artifact from a recent commit into the `master` branch.
-To do that,
+To do that:
   - View the list of Pull Requests recently merged into `master`:
 <small><https://github.com/temporalio/sdk-dotnet/pulls?q=is%3Apr+is%3Aclosed+base%3Amaster></small>
   - Click on a Pull Request from that list.
   - Click on the _Checks_ tab.
   - Click on the _Artifacts_ drop-down.
-  - You will see a list of artifacts produces by building the branch after merging the PR you selected.
+  - You will see a list of artifacts produced by building the branch after merging the PR you selected.
-    - The Artifacts starting with `Bin_` contain the built SDK binaries.
+    - The Artifacts starting with `Bin_` contain the built SDK binaries (most likely, you are looking for these).
     - The Artifacts starting with `TestResults_` contain the results of running tests that are part of our Continuous Integration pipeline.
     - The `Temporal_DotNetSdk_ApiReference` artifact contains the API Reference Documentation site generated during the build.
 (You may be reading the hosted version of it right now.
 If not, it's [here](https://dotnet.temporal.io).)
   - For example: